 Important changes are also taking place with regards to how pensions are treated in the event of your death.

-Retaining pension wealth within the pension fund and passing it to future generations is now an extremely tax efficient estate planning solution, as it combines inheritance tax (IHT) free inheritance with tax free investment returns and potential tax-free withdrawals.
+Retaining pension wealth within the pension fund and passing it to future generations is now an extremely tax efficient estate planning solution.
+It combines inheritance tax (IHT) free inheritance with tax free investment returns and potential tax-free withdrawals.

 From April 2015, you can nominate who inherits your pension fund.
 It can be anyone of any age and is no longer restricted to your ‘dependents’.